 Draped over both sides of the forehead, the Waxed Curtains signify a departure in style and hair treatment for our hero.
-Something a little more manageable for the road, but nevertheless maintaining the heroic swagger with a subtle 90’s, undoubtedly young leo inspired flare.
-What’s so especially amazing about this style was the insane amount of wax that went into Link’s hair that it not only was able to to hold its body through dungeons of extreme temperatures, but even while being submerged in water completely held its shape, and was even capable of transcending time.
+Something a little more manageable for the road, but nevertheless maintaining the heroic swagger with a subtle ’90s, undoubtedly young Leo inspired flare.
+What’s so especially amazing about this style was the insane amount of wax that went into Link’s hair that it not only was able to hold its body through dungeons of extreme temperatures, but even while being submerged in water completely held its shape, and was even capable of transcending time.

 Pom The Door (Wind Waker, Phantom Hourglass, Spirit Tracks, Tri-Force Heroes)

 Toon Link manages to maintain the pompadour quaff with an anti-ocean/salt holding spray.
 Before hopping onto the King of Red Lions, Link is sure to spray the heck out of his hair so as to not look like a crazy person when attempts to save the princess.
 This style is particularly known for its “bloom effect” where it absorbs almost any natural light as it can like a soft solar panel.
-No doubt, the Link of this Hero of Winds Timeline was able to sustain hair with the health of ocean water and a very particular soup elixir that remained a well kept family secret.
+No doubt, the Link of this Hero of Winds Timeline was able to sustain hair with the health of ocean water and a very particular soup elixir that remained a well-kept family secret.

 The Schnauzer (Twilight Princess)

-Link seriously stepped up his hair game for this cool and brooding instalment of the franchise.
-The general shape of the A Link to The Past style is retained, but is modernized by diminishing the volume and size while adding a holding wax to the ends of the hair up top and at the bottom of this on point in length sideburns.
+Link seriously stepped up his hair game for this cool and brooding installment of the franchise.
+The general shape of the A Link to The Past style is retained but is modernized by diminishing the volume and size while adding a holding wax to the ends of the hair up top and at the bottom of this on point in length sideburns.
 Even in a game where he turns into a wolf as an alternate form to shake things up, the masculine, yet super emo form to his dirty blond hair still stops you in your tracks and makes you say “Wow that’s badass.”

 The Forward Bush (Skyward Sword)

 Our hero struggles to find any sense of style OR substance with his hair here.
-Frankly it looks almost as if he fell asleep after the events of Twilight Princess (although chronologically this literally makes no sense) and left all of the product in over night, woke up and then proceeded to embark on his journey.
+Frankly, it looks almost as if he fell asleep after the events of Twilight Princess (although chronologically this literally makes no sense) and left all of the product in overnight, woke up, and then proceeded to embark on his journey.
 His hair looks flat and lifeless, like the entirety of the game itself.
 Sorely disappointed by Skyward Sword Link, and Skyward Sword in general.
-He has so many items at his disposal in this game, more than any zelda game before it, and he can’t even make space for a comb.
+He has so many items at his disposal in this game, more than any Zelda game before it, and he can’t even make space for a comb.
 He literally keeps his hair in less good shape than his pet bird in this game.